 - Are you aware of other candles on the market that are of similar quality, and have you evaluated how your product and pricing is positioned among them?

 - Are you a little on the high end of the competition?
 That is ok, as long as you can justify it.
 Be sure to know what makes your candles stand out from the crowd so that your customers know why they are paying a bit more for your fabulous candles (read our blog post WHAT MAKES YOUR CANDLES DIFFERENT?)

 Remember, it’s not easy to raise your prices once you’ve set them, so set them carefully.
 One consideration, if you want to test your pricing, is to have “introductory specials” or some sort of special pricing that is for a limited time only.

 Don’t run your business in a bubble.
 Educate yourself on your industry, know your competition, market trends, get involved in industry events or shows, READ as much as you can and work from a place of not just creativity and instinct, as most of us creative types do, but also from knowledge and research.

-READ OUR CANDLE BUSINESS SCHOOL SERIES:
+READ THE FULL CANDLE BUSINESS SCHOOL SERIES:

 - Help, I Need a Logo!

 - What is the Best Mode of Distribution for my Candles?